On this page

 Dr. Jaichander Swaminathan: Jai received his PhD in 2017 for his research on energy efficient design and operation of membrane distillation (MD) desalination systems for brine concentration.
 A key contribution of Jai’s research was the development of an integrated theoretical and analytical framework to describe the energetic performance of various MD designs.
 As a Master’s student in the group, Jai designed and carried out experiments to test membrane fouling.
 As a Tata Fellow and Post-Doctoral Associate, Jai worked on devising methods to reduce the cost of implementing zero liquid discharge in the textile dyeing units in India, based on nanofiltration.
 Prior to joining MIT in 2012, he obtained his Bachelor’s degree in Mechanical Engineering with a minor in Physics from Indian Institute of Technology Madras.
 Jai joined the faculty of Mechanical Engineering at Indian Institute of Technology Gandhinagar in July 2018, where he holds the Kanchan and Harilal Doshi Chair.

-Dr. Amit Kumar: Amit completed his postdoctoral studies in the Chemical Engineering Department at MIT, and then joined the Mechanical Engineering department as a research scientist from 2016-2018.
-He was an adjunct researcher at Harvard University during his postdoc.
-His research interests include sustainable water-energy-bioelectrochemical systems for energy generation and resource recovery.
-During his postdoctoral research at MIT, Dr. Kumar co-authored the development of syngas conversion to biofuels integrated system, which was published in PNAS.
-This work received significant interest from major scientific media ,including editor’s highlights in Nature and Science, among others.
-He has published 30 peer reviewed journal articles among PNAS, Nature, and Science.
-He has received 25 major awards including the international doctoral dissertation award (AWMA), and NAMS, IWA Biofilm Technologies, and Marie Curie awards, as well as several grants.
-He has been part of the MIT Energy Club’s leadership team since 2013, and he currently serves as the Director of Strategy and Impact.
-He is an associate editor for the Frontiers in Energy Research Journal.
+Dr. Amit Kumar Singh: Amit completed his postdoctoral studies in the Chemical Engineering Department at MIT, and then joined the Mechanical Engineering department as a research scientist from 2016-2018.
+He was also a postdoc fellow at Harvard University during his postdoc at MIT.
+He received his PhD from the Faculty of Bioengineering, Ghent University in Belgium.
+He has published 40 peer reviewed journal articles including papers in PNAS, Nature, and Science.
+He has received 25 major awards including the international doctoral dissertation award, and NAMS, IWA Biofilm Technologies, and Marie Curie awards, as well as several grants.
+He currently works as a biomanufacturing site lead at Moderna.

 Dr. David Martin Warsinger: David did his PhD (2015) and postdoctoral work at MIT, where his research included energy efficiency, surface modification, and fouling of numerous desalination technologies, especially membrane distillation and reverse osmosis.
 One notable contribution from this work is the invention of the potentially most efficient desalination technology: batch reverse osmosis.
 David is an Assistant Professor of Mechanical Engineering at Purdue, in the Birck Nanotechnology Center.
 His research focuses on thermofluids and nanoengineering techniques related to water treatment.
 David is also a cofounder of Coolify, where he developed their prototype and helped win multiple pitch competitions.
 A dedicated teacher and adviser, David earned the 2015 MIT Outstanding UROP Graduate Mentor award.
 David also earned the Top of Class Outstanding Achievement Award for his Masters at Cornell University, where he also earned his Bachelors.
 (More information at warsinger.com).